theheking/babs-rna-seq/practical_overview/Week3_FASTQC.md

 **Recap**
 ## What is the difference between single and paired end reads?
 With paired-end sequencing, both ends of the fragment are sequenced.
 With single-end seuqecing, only one end is of a fragment is sequenced.

-If the data is paired-end, you will have to download two files for each sample.
-We will use the [European Nucleotide Archive](https://www.ebi.ac.uk/ena) to get our data.
-The ENA “provides a comprehensive record of the world’s nucleotide sequencing information, covering raw sequencing data, sequence assembly information and functional annotation.”
-The ENA also provides sequencing data in the fastq format, an important format for sequencing reads that we will be learning about today.
+If the data is paired-end, you have two files for each sample.

+You will find your FASTA file at  **/srv/scratch/babs3291/**.
+You will be assigned a chromosome subset and a dataset previously.

-To download the data, run the commands below.
+To download the data, please:

+1) request an interactive session using qsub

-Here we are using the `-p` option for `mkdir`.
+2) Use `mkdir` to create a folder for your input fasta file e.g. **UNTRIMMED_FASTA** You can use the `-p` option for `mkdir`.
 This option allows `mkdir` to create the new directory, even if one of the parent directories does not already exist.
 It also supresses errors if the directory already exists, without overwriting that directory.

-It will take about 5 minutes to download the files.

-    mkdir -p ~/data/untrimmed_fastq/
-    cd ~/data/untrimmed_fastq

-    wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR258/004/SRR2589044/SRR2589044_1.fastq.gz
-    wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR258/004/SRR2589044/SRR2589044_2.fastq.gz
+3) copy your dataset from the **/srv/scratch/babs3291/** to your local scratch

 > For your download
 > -------------